Pete Sessions: Orlando shooting

 Sessions drew controversy in 2016 when he asserted that the site of the Pulse nightclub in Orlando, the scene of a terrorist mass shooting, was not a gay club.

-Health care
+Healthcare

 Sessions opposes abortion and supports defunding Planned Parenthood.

 Sessions favors repealing the Patient Protection and Affordable Care Act (ACA or "Obamacare").
 He supported the March 2017 version of the American Health Care Act, the House Republicans' replacement for the ACA.
 On May 4, 2017, he voted to repeal the ACA and pass the American Health Care Act.

 Race

 In September 2010, Sessions remarked after watching the Princeton University men's basketball team, "How often can you go see a bunch of white guys play basketball?"
 He also reportedly said that the players stayed entirely below the rim.
 The comments were described as an allusion to the phrase "White Men Can't Jump", and were called inappropriate by New Jersey Representative Bill Pascrell.

 Less than two weeks after his "white guys" comments, Sessions made controversial comments about the Democratic Congressional Campaign Committee (DCCC) giving money to and supporting "African Americans like Sanford Bishop.
 And when you have to retreat back to ... your hard base you're having to make tough decisions."